OUR REALITY IS OUR ART.

 A manager who is very “connected” can be a great liaison to get your music to the right people and guide you with tips on how to signed by record label.
 The biggest managers are hard to get a hold of and are very selective on whom they sign, as well, though.

-If you don’t have contacts with anyone connected to decision-makers in the industry — as most unsigned musicians don’t — and are unsure how to get signed by a record label, we would love to hear your material.
+If you don’t have contacts with anyone connected to decision-makers in the industry — as most unsigned musicians don’t — and are unsure how to link up with labels looking to sign artists, we would love to hear your material.

 Assuming your music and project meet our criteria for what we tend to forward, we will have a far better chance of getting it heard and discovered than you are likely to have on your own, since we have the relationships with the label and therefore it is not received as being “unsolicited.”

-When considering how to get signed by a record label, it’s worth noting that we also have managers — including those who represent celebrity recording artists, songwriters and producers — who reach out to us on a regular basis to help them get in touch with labels and/or to find the right collaborators for specific projects.
+When considering the criteria often required by labels looking to sign artists, it’s worth noting that we also have managers — including those who represent celebrity recording artists, songwriters and producers — who reach out to us on a regular basis to help them get in touch with labels and/or to find the right collaborators for specific projects.

 So feel free to have your manager reach out to us, if you have one, or we may do a group call with you and your management.
 Or if you’re looking for a manager, we may be able to match one up with you, depending.